0xPolygon/veblop-fee-split/README.md

 #### 3. Map Timestamps to Polygon Blocks and Query Fee Balances

-For each interval boundary (StakeUpdate timestamp):
+For each interval ending boundary:
-1. Map the Ethereum timestamp to a Polygon block number using binary search
+1. Map the Ethereum timestamp to a Polygon block number (smallest block with a greater than or equal timestamp) using binary search
 2. Query the fee collection contract balance at that Polygon block (requires archive node)
-3. Calculate the **feeDelta** for the interval: `balance_end - balance_start`
+3. The delta between this balance, and the previous balance is the fee delta accrued during the interval.

+NB - for the final boundary corresponding to the end of the period, we use the fee balance at the exact end Polygon block supplied.

 This gives us the exact fees collected during each interval.

-**Important**: When multiple StakeUpdates occur in the same Ethereum block, only the **first fee snapshot** is used (others would have `feeDelta=0` due to balance already being captured).

 #### 4. Fetch Validator Performance Scores

-The Heimdall API provides performance scores for each validator based on their voting participation and correctness over the entire period:
-- Raw scores range from 0 to ~1,000,000
-- Scores are normalized to 0-1: `normalized = raw_score / max_score`

-**Critical**: These performance scores represent the **entire analysis period** and are applied **uniformly across all intervals**.
-This means:
-- A validator's performance score doesn't change between intervals
-- Performance is measured over the total period, not per-interval
-- The same performance score is used when calculating allocations for every interval
+For each interval ending boundary:
+1. Map the Ethereum timestamp to a Heimdall block number (smallest block with a greater than or equal timestamp) using binary search
+2. Query Heimdall for validator performance scores at that Heimdall block
+3. The delta between these scores, and the scores calculated at the previous boundary are the scores used for this interval.

 #### 5. Calculate Interval-Based Fee Allocations